jerryhgladinet/docs/quick_start/source/data_center.rst

 Introduction
 --------------

-If you are a managed service provider that manages hundreds or thousands of end points across multiple clients, it is a good option that you setup CentreStack server in a data center.
+If you are a managed service provider who manages hundreds or thousands of end points across multiple clients, it is a good option that you setup CentreStack server in a data center.

-There are a couple advantages of setting the CentreStack server up in a data center.
+There are a couple advantages of setting the CentreStack server up in a data center:

-    1. The data center is closer to Internet backbone than a business office is, thus it has faster Internet speed.
+    1. The data center is closer to the Internet backbone than a business office is, thus it has faster Internet speed.
-    2. Setting it up in a central location and in a multi-tenant fashion, it is easier to manage as compared to one-centrestack-instance-per-client setup.
+    2. Setting it up in a central location and in a multi-tenant fashion is easier to manage as compared to a one-centrestack-instance-per-client setup.

 .. image:: _static/SelfHostedCentreStackRemoteShare.svg